theskinnycoder/rangu/README.md

 ## Usage

-- All the components should be rendered inside the `Rangu.Root` component, which acts as a provider.
+- All the components should be rendered inside the `Rangu` component, which acts as a provider.

 ```jsx
 import { useState } from "react";